 If in addition $\sigma=0$ (i.e. $\dot\Lam=0$), then the $\hat q_l$-$\hat p_l$ covariances are vanishing and the fluctuations of the dimensionless $\hat Q_l$ and $\hat P_l$ become equal to $1/\sqrt{2}$.

-Thus on the initial Glauber CS of EMF the medium conductivity and the time dependence of electric and/or magnetic permeability may {\it act as $q_l$-$p_l$ correlating and squeezing factors}.
+Thus on the initial Glauber CS of e.-m. field the medium conductivity and the time dependence of electric and/or magnetic permeability {\it act as $q_l$-$p_l$ correlating and squeezing factors}.
 For such stationary conductive media note the dumping factor $\exp(-\sig t/\veps)$ in the variances of $\hat q_l$ and the amplifying factor $\exp(\sig t/\veps)$ in the variances of $\hat p_l$.

 {\fns {\bf Remark 2.} Exact solutions of eq. (\ref{eps}) for $\eps(t)$ are known for several cases of $\Omg(t)$.
 For example if $\Omg(t)$ decreases in time as $\Omg(t) = 1/(\omg^{-1}_0 + t)$ the general solution is \beq\lb{eps gen1} \eps(t) = c_1\sqrt{\tau(t)}\cos(s_0\,{\rm ln}\tau(t)) + c_2\sqrt{\tau(t)}\sin(s_0\,{\rm ln}\tau(t)), \eeq where $\tau(t) = t+1/\omg_0$, $s_0=\sqrt{3}/2$, and $c_{1,2}$ are arbitrary constants.
 For $\Omg^2 = \omg^2_2 +\omg^2_1\cos(2t) $ the eq. (\ref{eps}) is known as Mathiew equation.
-Let us note that the new auxiliary functions $\eps_l(t) := \eps_l(t)\exp(-\Lam/2)$ have to obey the classical damped oscillator equation (\ref{q eq}): \beq\lb{eps'} \ddot\eps'_l +\dot\Lam \dot\eps'_l + \omg_l^2(t) \eps' = 0. \eeq For $\dot\Lam=\eta$, $\dot\eta=0$ and constant $\omg_l$ solution for $\eps'_l(t)$ in terms of Bessel functions $J_1$, $Y_1$ is also known \cite{pedrosa09}.
+Let us note that the new auxiliary functions $\eps_l^\prime(t) := \eps_l(t)\exp(-\Lam/2)$ have to obey the classical damped oscillator equation (\ref{q eq}): \beq\lb{eps'} \ddot\eps_l^\prime +\dot\Lam \dot\eps_l^\prime + \omg_l^2(t) \eps^\prime = 0. \eeq For $\dot\Lam=\eta$, $\dot\eta=0$ and constant $\omg_l$ solution for $\eps_l^\prime(t)$ in terms of Bessel functions $J_1$, $Y_1$ is also known \cite{pedrosa09}.
 Noting the analogy of eq. (\ref{eps}) to the one dimensional stationary Schr\"odinger equation $ (\hat p/2m + U(x))\psi(x) = E \psi(x)$ one can find solutions $\eps(t)$ in all cases of $U(x)$ where $\psi(x)$ is known, using the correspondence $\Omg^2(x) = 2m(E-U(x))/\hbar$ \cite{MMT69}.}